-Study profile Master Industrial Design
+Study profile

 The Master Industrial Design is a two-year full-time master’s programme that sets out to educate designers who want to redesign industry.
 Students research and develop projects in which they question and redesign the conventions of the industrial system towards a more diverse, sustainable and meaningful future.

 We believe in the discursive and transformative potential of design.
 Through design research designers can pose questions, search for answers, envision futures, and prototype scenarios.
-Design research is therefore at the center of the Master Industrial Design programme.
+Research is therefore at the center of the Master Industrial Design programme.
 Aesthetically distinctive and outspoken products and projects are developed based on research that defines the position of the designer in the professional field.

 Specifications